xavi-group/bconf/README.md

 Within `bconf.FieldSets`, you define `bconf.Fields`, with each field defining the expected format and behavior of a configuration value.

+Accessing configuration values can be done by calling lookup methods on a `bconf.AppConfig` with field-set and field keys, but it is often easier to define a configuration value structure alongside a `bconf.FieldSet`.
+A `bconf.AppConfig` can fill these configuration value structs at load time, providing easy access to precisely the values you need, where you need them.

 Check out the documentation and introductory examples below, and see if `bconf` is right for your project!

 ### Supported Configuration Sources